zlatozar/study-paip/ch03/Readme.md

 - `when` and `unless` are preferred when there is only one possibility, `if` when there are two, and `cond` when there are more than two.
 - `setf` is a **generic setter**. `setf` understands place structures!
 From book p.
-75
+75 It contains the 'query' that finds the place where the new value should be set.
 ``` cl
 (setf (get 'AL 'state) 'Alabama) ; (get 'AL 'state) => ALABAMA
 ```